smarticoai/public-api/docs/api/interfaces/TMiniGamePrize.md

 > `optional` **second\_btn?**: `string`

-Deep link that will trigger some action in modal pop-up (second button)
+Deep link of the secondary button in the win modal

 ***